Keep loggers out of Selous Game Reserve!

 Environmentalists fear the final destruction of the already seriously compromised protected area: Poaching has caused a 90 percent drop in the elephant population since 1982.
 Uranium mining also threatens the reserve.
 UNESCO therefore placed Selous on on its World Heritage in Danger list in 2014.

 President Magufuli wants to create facts on the ground and has made an initial payment of $309 million to El Sewedy Electric and Arab Contractors, an Egyptian construction consortium, completed the first stage of construction in November 2020.
 The $3 billion project is being financed by CRDB Bank Plc, United Bank for Africa and Africa Export-Import Bank (Afriexim Bank).
-Construction is set to begin in the summer of 2019.
+Construction began in July 2019, and 17 Tanzanian companies have been granted logging permits.

 The former Tanzanian President John Magafuli, who died in March 2021, was completely unmoved by the environmental damage the project would cause, and one minister has threatened to jail those opposing the dam.

 There is no question that Tanzania sorely needs a better power grid, but this dam project is not the answer.
 Please sign our petition and tell the Tanzanian government to keep its hands off of Selous Game Reserve!Background